OpenRowingCommunity/c2bluetooth/README.md

 # c2bluetooth

 A flutter package designed to sit on top of [FlutterBleLib](https://github.com/dotintent/FlutterBleLib) and provide an easy API for accessing data from Concept2 PM5 Indoor rowing machines.
+This library implements the [Concept2 Performance Monitor Bluetooth Smart Communications Interface Definition](https://www.concept2.com/files/pdf/us/monitors/PM5_BluetoothSmartInterfaceDefinition.pdf) Specification.

+## Roadmap

+Currently the library only supports retrieving simple workout summary information from the erg (date and time of workout, duration of workout, distance, average strokes per minute) after the conclusion of a workout.
+More features beyond that are currently planned.

 ## Usage
 TBD